 Warp drives, commonly used in science fiction, are propulsion systems which allow spacecraft to travel faster than light.

-Can they ever cross the boundary from science fiction into science fact?
+Could a Star Trek warp drive ever cross the boundary from science fiction into science fact?

 What Are Warp Drives?